CaitlinParsons25/social-network-api/README.md

 After downloading the code and after your MongoDB is up and running, in an integrated terminal, run the following commands:
 `npm i`<br>
 `npm install`<br>
 This will ensure you have the correct node dependencies installed.
-Then, to connect to the server so you can test the routes, run `npm start` and open your route-testing application.
+Then, to connect to the server so you can test the routes, run<br> `npm start` and open your route-testing application.
 The routes will be tested at `http://localhost:3001/api/`, with the rest of the url dependent upon which route you are testing.

-## Walkthrough video